25th - 27th July 2019

 (where we play all day, and dance all night)

-Chilled in a Field, 2015 Tiny Festival Runner Up, 2014 Gold Award Winner & 2013 Silver Award Winner, is a favourite of Festival Kidz because they have managed to retain the friendly festival vibe while creating a wonderful safe place for children to play.
+Chilled in a Field is a favourite of Festival Kidz because they have managed to retain the friendly festival vibe while creating a wonderful safe place for children to play.
 Due to its tiny size the children are free to roam around, make friends and explore while the parents can chill out and relax.
 There is live music, workshops and activities, local real ales and ciders, DJs and a relaxing Tea Tent so all tastes are catered for.

 Brother Strut will headline the Summer Breeze Festival main stage with their energetic UK soul and funk on Saturday the 19th of July 2014.
 This six piece band are all seasoned session players who between them have played on numerous hit records with artists such as Van Morrison, Stevie Wonder, Al Green, Amy Winehouse, Tina Turner, Alicia Keys and The Temptations.
 The Saturday headline support slot is filled by the amazing Sheelanagig.
 Their infectious Balkan rhythms and beats will keep your feet a jiggin!
 Laid Blak are set to headline the café stage on Saturday night and into the early hours of Sunday morning.
 Having recently been hailed as the best reggae band in Northern Europe, the joyful energetic unity they exude throughout their show proves Laid Blak to be the ultimate festival act.
 Over the two days 25 quality acts will play across two stages, the line-up is filled with amazing quality music acts from all over the UK; with more acts still to be announced.
 Whilst listening to quality music you can enjoy a variety of reasonably priced fine foods and real ale.
 Take a stroll around our quirky festival traders and chill out in our tranquil healing garden.